antonilo/rl_locomotion/README.md

 ### Distilling a policy with priviledged information into a blind policy

-Policy trained with priviledged information cannot be used on a physical robot.
+A policy trained with priviledged information cannot be used on a physical robot.
 Therefore, we distill a priviledged policy using a slightly different version of [RMA](https://arxiv.org/abs/2107.04034) optimized for walking on complex terrains.

 To start training, you can use the following commands: